danlee9/reaction-test/README.md

  cd reaction-test
  npm install
  bower install
- gulp build
- node server or npm start
+ set environment property in config.js to '/public' node server or npm start

- set environment in config.js to either '/public' or '/build' to serve static files from their respective directories
+ afterwards to serve from build: from reaction-test root, gulp build set environment in config.js to '/build', node server or npm start
 ```